 BC: Response to question - Standing IRT determination could be based on extent of effect on policies and processes.

 RySG: Response to question - Only those issues that have broad impact should be subject to GNSO processes.
 If impact is only on applicants, may not need to go to GNSO community, unless issue is in conflict with AGB.

+Opposition:

+NCSG: Divergence: Belief that IRTs, including the proposed Standing IRT, exceed the authority and scope given to IRTs and will be engaged in ongoing policy review, evaluation and making.
+Concerned that the Standing IRT would bypass normal policy development.

+Electronic Frontier Foundation, Samuelson-Glushko Canadian Internet Policy & Public Interest Clinic (CIPPIC) & Public Knowledge (part of “Comments of the Public Interest Community” also strongly opposed.
+See above.

 2.2.2.e.4: Do you have thoughts on the open questions/details related to the Standing IRT panel discussed in section (f) below?
 Is there a different structure, process, or body (possibly already existing) that might help provide needed predictability in addressing issues raised post-launch?